Google Translate Button

 • Bring the Gospel to the lost.

-• Learn from the biblical wisdom of other members and leaders.
+• Learn from the biblical wisdom of other local church members and leaders.

-• Substantially aid in the process of conflict resolution and church restoration.
+• Aid in the process of conflict resolution and church restoration.

 • Ensure that the church is striving to obey Christ’s commands.

-To be a member of a local church, one is not required to meet the criteria of 1 Timothy 3:1-8 and Titus 1:3-5 regarding character before God and reputation before their family and community.
-However, it should be something that the member is actively pursuing in their daily lives.
-They should submit to the leadership of the church and allow them to lead the affairs of the local church.
-Each member is gifted differently and called to serve God in different ways.
-Each member has different personalities, experiences, circumstances, passions, preferences, cultures, and maturity levels.
-This is why they need godly leaders for which to imitate, respect, and follow.
+To be a member of a local church, one is not required to meet the criteria of 1 Timothy 3:1-8 and Titus 1:3-5 regarding character before God and reputation before family and community.
+It should be something, however, that the members are pursuing in their daily lives.
+They should submit to the leadership of the church and allow them to lead its affairs.
+Each member is gifted differently and called to serve God in varying ways.
+Each member has a unique personality, experience, circumstance, passion, preference, culture, and maturity level.
+This is why they need godly leaders to imitate, respect, and follow.

-• All members should become mature enough to teach the basics of the faith and disciple someone else, but not all are gifted as teachers.
+• Should become mature enough to teach the basics of the faith and disciple someone else, but not all are gifted as teachers.

-• All members are to shepherd the hearts of one another, but not all are gifted at shepherding.
+• Are to shepherd the hearts of one another, but not all are gifted at shepherding.

-• All are members are to live in a manner worthy of imitation, but not all are gifted in leading.
+• Are to live in a manner worthy of imitation, but not all are gifted in leading.

-• All members should grow in hospitality, but not all are gifted in the area of hospitality.
+• Should grow in hospitality, but not all are gifted in the area of hospitality.

-• All members are to share the Gospel, but not all are gifted as evangelists.
+• Are to share the Gospel, but not all are gifted as evangelists.

-• All members are to help the Gospel spread across the world, but not all are gifted as apostles.
+• Are to help the Gospel spread across the world, but not all are gifted as missionaries.

-This is why a plurality of elders is the best model for a local church.
+These are reasons why a plurality of leadership is the best model for a local church.
 Each member needs godly leadership who can help equip them to mature in the faith.
-Each member brings value to the church, but in different ways.
+Each member brings value to the church, but in unique ways.

-• What do you feel most passionate about serving as a member of your local church?
+• About what do you feel most passionate, serving as a member of your local church?

-• What are you willing to give up for the sake of the greater good of your local church?
+• What are you willing to forfeit for the sake of the local church?

-• What are you unwilling to give up for the sake of glorifying Christ in your local church?
+• What are you unwilling to forfeit for the sake of glorifying Christ in your local church?

 • How are you submitting to the leadership of your local church?